boriguen/supernetwork/README.md

 # _SuperNetwork_

-##### _This project mainly focuses on providing an _HttpUrlConnection_ wrapper as library to help developers do GET and POST requests seamlessly - February 2022_
+##### _This project mainly focuses on providing an HttpURLConnection wrapper as library to help developers do GET and POST requests seamlessly - February 2022_

 #### By _**Boris Guenebaut**_

 ## Description

-The **sdk** module includes the logic to wrap _HttpUrlConnection_ and provide easy public methods to make GET and POST requests.
+The **sdk** module includes the logic to wrap _HttpURLConnection_ and provide easy public methods to make GET and POST requests.
 On top of that, the **sdk** offers the option to log the requests and their associated response code.

 ## Setup